Harvey Weinstein timeline: How the scandal unfolded

 - After a four-month investigation, New York state prosecutors announce they have filed a lawsuit against the Weinstein Company on the basis the studio failed to protect employees from his alleged harassment and abuse.
 His lawyer concedes Weinstein's behaviour is "not without fault" but says there was "no criminality"

 - The producer of Golden Globe-winning film My Week With Marilyn accuses Weinstein of physically attacking him.
 David Parfitt says Weinstein was "in a fury" about a test screening of the film doing so well with the audience as he wasn't happy with the final cut.

 28 February 2018

 - A 10th woman reports Weinstein to British police for alleged sexual assault.
-The woman, who has not been named, went to the police on 8 February to accuse the movie mogul of assaulting her in central London in the mid-1990s.
+The unnamed woman went to the police on 8 February to accuse the movie mogul of assaulting her in central London in the mid-1990s.

 20 March 2018